 Meanwhile, indigenous people in the American Southwest and Mexico have been eating nopal cactus for centuries.

-Research shows that nopal cactus may help prevent viruses, regulates blood sugar levels and even helps to recover from hangovers.
+Research shows that nopal cactus supports the body's first line of immune defense; may help normalize blood sugar levels and even helps to recover from hangovers.

 (Hopefully that’s not why you’re thinking about buying superfoods!)